Chiel-CBTC/test-playground/README.md

 ## Adding a New Client

-See `clients/_template/README.md` for detailed instructions on adding a new client.
+See `projects/_template/README.md` for detailed instructions on adding a new client.

 Quick steps:
-1. Copy `clients/_template` to `clients/yourclient`
+1. Copy `projects/_template` to `projects/yourclient`
 2. Update authentication setup in `setup/auth.setup.ts`
 3. Add your tests in `tests/`
 4. Update `playwright.config.ts` to add your client projects
 5. Add npm scripts in `package.json`
 6. Add environment variables in `.env`
+7. Create auth directory in `clients/yourclient/.auth/` for storing session state

 ## Test Configuration